mrjones2014/codesettings.nvim/README.md

 ## API

 - `require('codesettings').setup(opts?: CodesettingsConfig)`
   - Initialize the plugin.
-You only need to call this for `jsonls_integration` and `jsonc_filetype` to work, or to customize the local filepaths to look for.
-It is _not_ required for your local configs to take effect, unless you wish to use non-default plugin configuration.
+Not needed if you are only using the API, but must be called to set up additonal functionality or to configure `codesettings.nvim` itself with local files.

 - `require('codesettings').with_local_settings(lsp_name: string, config: table, opts: CodesettingsConfigOverrides?): table`
   - Loads settings from the configured files, extracts relevant settings for the given LSP based on its schema, and deep-merges into `config.settings`.
 Returns the merged config.